GeorgeTak/Flappy-Bird/README.md

 # Flappy-Bird
-A simple game made in python
+A copy of the original one made in python